rjdkmr/gcMapExplorer/docs/commands/normIC.rst

   -o output.gcmap, --output output.gcmap
                          Output ccmap or gcmap file.

-                        When input file is ccmap, ouput file can be gcmap.
+                        When input file is ccmap, output file can be gcmap.
 However, when a input file is gcmap, output file will be only in gcmap.

   -fo gcmap, --format-output gcmap
                          Input format: 'ccmap' or 'gcmap'.

-                        When input file is ccmap, ouput file can be gcmap.
+                        When input file is ccmap, output file can be gcmap.
 However, when a input file is gcmap, output file will be only in gcmap.

   -t 0.0001, --tolerance 0.0001
                          Tolerance for matrix balancing.
-                        Smaller tolreance increases accuracy in sums of rows and columns.
+                        Smaller tolerance increases accuracy in sums of rows and columns.

   -vmax VMAX, --maximum-value VMAX
-                         Minimum thershold value for normalization.
+                         Minimum threshold value for normalization.
-                        If contact frequency is less than or equal to this thershold value, this value is discarded during normalization.
+                        If contact frequency is less than or equal to this threshold value, this value is discarded during normalization.

   -vmin VMIN, --minimum-value VMIN
-                         Maximum thershold value for normalization.
+                         Maximum threshold value for normalization.
-                        If contact frequency is greater than or equal to this thershold value, this value is discarded during normalization.
+                        If contact frequency is greater than or equal to this threshold value, this value is discarded during normalization.

   -c 500, --iteration 500
                          Number of iteration to stop the normalization.

-  -ptnd 99, --percentile-thershold-no-data 99
+  -ptnd 99, --percentile-threshold-no-data 99
                          It can be used to filter the map, where rows/columns with largest numbers of missing data can be discarded.
 Its value should be between 1 and 100.
                         This options discard the rows and columns which are above this percentile.